 George A. Dufour was appointed Senior Vice President and Chief Technology Officer in July 2001.
 Prior to joining CBIZ, Mr. Dufour served as Corporate Director of Information Access Services for University Hospitals Health Systems ("UHHS"), where he achieved substantial cost savings by consolidating IS resources throughout the health system.
-Prior to joining UHHS in 1999, Mr. Dufour acted as Vice President and CIO for Akron General Health Systems.
+Prior to joining UHHS in 1999, Mr. Dufour served as Vice President and CIO for Akron General Health Systems.
 From 1986 through 1994, Mr. Dufour was with Blue Cross/Blue Shield of Ohio ("BCBSO") and served most recently there as Director of Information Systems Development.
 Mr. Dufour also served as Vice President of MIS for Mutual Health Services, a subsidiary of BCBSO.
-Mr. Dufour commenced his career in information technology, which includes tenures at Cook United, Cole National Corporation, General Tire & Rubber, Picker Corporation, and Sherwin Williams, in 1971 as the Director of Education for the Institute of Computer Management, a division of Litton Industries.
+Prior to BCBSO, Mr. Dufour was the Director of MIS for the Automotive Aftermarket Division of the Sherwin Williams Company, Mr. Dufour commenced his career in information technology, which includes tenures at Cook United, Cole National Corporation, General Tire & Rubber, Picker Corporation, and the Institute of Computer Management, a division of Litton Industries.
 Mr. Dufour is a member of the northeast Ohio chapter of Society for Information Management and the National Information Technology Alliance for Professional Services firms.
 Mr. Dufour currently serves on the Board of Directors of the Information Technology Alliance, is an advisory member for the Northeast Ohio CIO Symposium, a member of the Technology Advisory Committee for the Cleveland Sight Center and an advisory member of the Cleveland CIO Forum and Executive IT Summit.
 Mr. Dufour was awarded the 2007 Northeast Ohio CIO of the Year award from the Northeast Ohio Software Association.
 Mr. Dufour earned his MBA from Baldwin Wallace College.

 Mark M. Waxman has served as Senior Vice President of Marketing since 2001.
 Mr. Waxman has over twenty-five years experience in marketing and branding.
 Prior to joining CBIZ, he was CEO/Creative Director of one of Silicon Valley's most well-known advertising agencies, Carter Waxman.
 Most recently, he was a founding partner of SK Consulting (acquired by CBIZ in 1998) providing strategic marketing and branding services to a wide range of companies and industries.
-Mr. Waxman has been a featured marketing columnist and contributor to many business and trade publications, and currently serves as the Chairman of the Board of Artsopolis.com as well as on the Board of Trustees of the Montalvo Center for the Arts and the West Valley Mission Foundation, and is a past Chairman of the Board of the Silicon Valley Chamber of Commerce.
+Mr. Waxman has been a featured marketing columnist and contributor to many business and trade publications, and currently serves on the Advisory Board of several Silicon Valley start ups.
+He also serves on the Board of Trustees of the Montalvo Center for the Arts and the West Valley Mission Foundation, and is a past Chairman of the Board of Artsopolis.com and a past Chairman of the Board of the Silicon Valley Chamber of Commerce.